OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![Service account token](kubernetes-service-account-token.png)

-## The Httpd Development Target
+## The HTTPD Development Target

-We now have everything we need to create a target that will be used to deploy the Httpd application in the Development environment.
+We now have everything we need to create a target that will be used to deploy the HTTPD application in the Development environment.

 We start by creating a token account in Octopus with the token that was returned above.